ALEXA LF FAQ

 Neither the ALEXA LF nor the ALEXA SXT W support WiFi client mode.

 Export laws dictate that for sensors made up of more than a certain number of photo sites, we cannot record positional information like tilt and roll, lest the camera be classified as military equipment.
-While the photo site count of the Super 35 ALEXA, ALEXA Mini and AMIRA cameras fall below this boundary, the ALEXA LF is above it.
+This rule looks at the total number of photosites on the sensor and does not concern itself with individual recording formats that may record fewer photosites.
+While the photo site count of the Super 35 ALEXA, ALEXA Mini and AMIRA cameras falls below this boundary, the ALEXA LF and ALEXA Mini LF are above it.
 However, we can display the tilt and roll information as well as the digital bubble level.

 Since the display used in the EVF-1 has been discontinued, a new viewfinder - the EVF-2, has been developed to accompany the ALEXA LF.
 While still maintaining its predecessor’s proven robustness, reliability and ergonomics, the EVF-2 is equipped with a new display with full HD resolution and higher contrast, improving the operator's ability to judge focus and dynamic range.